r8/logseq-chess/README.md

 #### Chess Positions

-Create chess fenced code block in your document and supply positions with `fen` property:
+Create a chess fenced code block in your document and supply the positions with `fen` property:

 ````markdown
 ```chess